TurakhiaLab/TALCO/hardware/README.md

 #### 2. System Verilog to Verilog Conversion (Not required if using Docker Image)

-OpenROAD only supports Verilog; therefore, we use [sv2v](https://github.com/zachjs/sv2v.git) to convert our codebase in system verilog to verilog.
+OpenROAD only supports Verilog; therefore, we use [sv2v](https://github.com/zachjs/sv2v.git) to convert our codebase in System-verilog to Verilog.
 Use the following command to install [sv2v](https://github.com/zachjs/sv2v.git):
 ```
 cd scripts
 source install_dependecies.sh